ezahedin/DE_high-dimensional/README.md

 Compilation
 ======================
-Compilation command: one should issue ./make command on linux to compile the code.
+Compilation command: ./make
 However you should alway make sure that the program refers to the right location of libraries.
+Edit makefile according to the location of you libraries.